Doula, Schmoola. What is that?

 Doula, Schmoola.
 What is That?

-“You’re a doula?
-What’s a doula?”
+“You’re a Doula?
+What’s a Doula?”

 If you have a spouse, partner, or significant other that plans to be part of the birth experience, do not fear that a doula will take this experience away from them.
 We have ways to be sure that your partner is part of this experience and also educate them on what to expect as a partner.
 Here is an awesome statement that I once heard and that I like to tell women who are considering a doula: Your partner knows you intimately, and a doula knows birth intimately.
 Together we can apply our knowledge and make a perfect team for creating your best experience.